-B. Measurement Focus (Continued)
+B. Measurement Focus, Basis of Accounting and Basis of Presentation (Continued)

 Fiduciary funds - account for assets held by the District in a trustee capacity or as an agent on behalf of others.

 Agency fund - is custodial in nature and does not present results of operations or has a measurement focus.
 Agency funds are accounted for using the cash basis of accounting.
 This fund is the School Activities Fund used to account for monies collected principally through fundraising efforts of the students and District-sponsored groups.
 This is an unbudgeted fund.
 The administration is responsible, under the authority of the Board, of collecting, disbursing and accounting for these activity funds.
 These funds have no equity, assets are equal to liabilities, and do not include revenues and expenditures for general operation of the District.